Interstate 64 in Kentucky: Route description

-I-64 enters Kentucky at Louisville, paralleling the Ohio River along the Riverfront Expressway.
+Eastwardly, I-64 enters Kentucky at Louisville, paralleling the Ohio River as the Riverfront Expressway.
 It intersects with several downtown interchanges before coming to the Kennedy Interchange, where it intersects I-65 and I-71 in a tangle of ramps often referred to as the "Spaghetti Junction".

+East of downtown Louisville, I-64 passes through the Cochran Hill Tunnel beneath Cherokee Park before continuing through the suburban communities of Middletown and Shelbyville in Shelby County.
+The highway then continues toward the state capital, Frankfort, passing through rolling terrain typical of north-central Kentucky.

-Moving eastward, I-64 passes through Shelbyville, Frankfort, Midway, Lexington, Winchester, Mount Sterling, Owingsville, and Morehead, before leaving the state near Ashland at Catlettsburg.
-It overlaps I-75 as it makes an arc around the northeast of Lexington's urban core, with the exit numbers for I-75 used for the concurrent portion.
+Continuing eastward, I-64 passes through Midway, Lexington, Winchester, Mount Sterling, Owingsville, and Morehead, before leaving the state near Ashland at Catlettsburg.
+Near Lexington, it overlaps I-75 as it makes an arc around the northeast of the city's urban core, with the exit numbers for I-75 used for the concurrent portion.
 The two Interstates separate a few miles east of downtown Lexington.

 History

 The Cochran Hill Tunnel in Louisville, also known as the Cherokee Park Tunnel, underwent restoration in 2001, which involved the reconstruction of the concrete pavement, the installation of new tiles, and the improvement of lighting.
 Later, the lights in the tunnel were replaced after multiple lights were found to be faulty.
 The tunnels, which opened in 1974, are one of three sites in Kentucky deemed "exceptionally significant" by the FHWA.
 The designation meant that it will be very difficult for the stretch of Interstate running through Cherokee Park ever to be widened.